Protecting habitat for the birds on the Rice Lake Plains

-When you think of grasslands you probably picture the wide-open prairie of southern Saskatchewan.
-You might picture these expanses dotted with bison or pairs of pronghorn.
+When you think of grasslands, you probably picture the wide-open prairie of southern Saskatchewan.
+You might picture these expanses dotted with bison or pairs of pronghorns.
 You probably don’t think of southern Ontario.

-Yet, here in Ontario we have our very own prairie ecosystem.
-And while we might not have the iconic megafauna of the west, Ontario’s tall grass prairie is habitat for a variety of interesting and at-risk species.
+Yet here in Ontario, we have our very own prairie ecosystem.
+While we might not have the iconic large mammals of the west, Ontario’s tall grass prairie is habitat for a variety of interesting and at-risk species.

 The black oak savannah and tallgrass prairie ecosystem is one of the most endangered in the world.
 In the Great Lakes region, less than one per cent of this important natural habitat remains.

-Historically, Ontario’s tall grass prairies and savannas were maintained by fires, both natural and set by Indigenous peoples, which suppressed the growth of trees and shrubs and allowed tall grass prairie species to flourish.
-Since European settlement, these fires have been reduced, and much of the land has been converted for agricultural and development purposes.
+Historically, Ontario’s tall grass prairies and savannahs were maintained by fires, both natural and set by Indigenous peoples.
+These suppressed the growth of trees and shrubs, and allowed tall grass prairie species to flourish.
+Since European settlement, these fires have been reduced.
+Much of the land has been converted for agricultural and development purposes.

-The Rice Lake Plains, located on the eastern side of the Oak Ridges Moraine, is home to some of the largest black oak savannah and tallgrass prairie remnants in the Great Lakes region.
-Once dominated by native grasses, such as big bluestem, little bluestem and switchgrass, wildflowers such as butterfly milkweed, wild bergamot and slender blazingstar, and trees such as the iconic black oak, the Rice Lake Plains have fallen victim to fire suppression and invasive species.
+The Rice Lake Plains, located on the eastern side of the Oak Ridges Moraine, is home to some of the largest black oak savannah and tall grass prairie remnants in the Great Lakes region.
+The area was once dominated by native grasses, such as big bluestem, little bluestem and switchgrass, wildflowers such as butterfly milkweed, wild bergamot and slender blazingstar, and trees such as the iconic black oak.
+But the Rice Lake Plains have fallen victim to fire suppression and invasive species.

 This is where the Nature Conservancy of Canada (NCC) comes in.

-Since 2001, NCC has been working to conserve and enhance the tall grass prairie of the Rice Lake Plains by acquiring remnant habitats and then restoring them through a prescribed burn program and customized stewardship efforts, including invasive species removal and the planting and seeding of native prairie grasses.
+Since 2001, NCC has been working to conserve and enhance the tall grass prairie of the Rice Lake Plains.
+NCC has acquired remnant habitats and then restored them through a prescribed burn program and customized stewardship efforts.
+Actions have included invasive species removal and the planting and seeding of native prairie grasses.

 These habitat restoration activities are critical to ensuring that many of the rare species, such as ghost tiger beetle, prairie buttercup, wild lupine and eastern hog-nosed snake, continue to have the habitat they need to thrive.
 The area is also home to numerous grassland bird species, which are experiencing steep population declines throughout North America.

 It is through strong partnerships that NCC has been able to continue to steward and expand the Rice Lake Plains.
-One of these partnerships is the Rice Lake Plains Joint Initiative (RLPJI), an organization of 11 partners working together to protect and restore key sites on the Rice Lake Plains and to promote the long-term sustainability of the tall grass prairie and savannah habitat.
+One of these partnerships is the Rice Lake Plains Joint Initiative (RLPJI).
+This collaborative of 11 partners is working together to protect and restore key sites on the Rice Lake Plains and to promote the long-term sustainability of the tall grass prairie and savannah habitat.
 A growing network of Conservation Volunteers committed to tall grass restoration has been generated through this partnership.